• Networking

 Key Differences Between Call By Value and Call By Reference

-1. Passing the argument by using ‘call by value’ approach only passes the copy of that variable, so changes made to the value in the copy of that variable does not affect the original value of that variable.
-On the contrary, in ‘call by reference’ approach, the variable itself is passed as an argument, so changes to it modifies the value of the original variable.
+1. Passing the argument by using the ‘call by value’ approach only passes the copy of that variable, so changes made to the value in the copy of that variable do not affect the original value of that variable.
+On the contrary, in ‘call by reference’ approach, the variable itself is passed as an argument, so changes to it modify the value of the original variable.

-3. In ‘call by value approach’ the arguments passed are only the name of variables.
-Conversely, in ‘call by reference’ approach the arguments passed are, variable name along ‘&’ sign, or an object which is passed just by its name.
+3. In ‘call by value approach’, the arguments passed are only the name of variables.
+Conversely, in the ‘call by reference’ approach, the arguments passed are variable names along the ‘&’ sign, or an object passed just by its name.

-4. Receiving parameters of the argument in ‘call by value’ approach are variable name along with its data type.
+4. Receiving parameters of the argument in ‘call by value’ approach are variable names along with their data type.
 On the other hand, in ‘call by reference’ approach, the receiving parameter is always a pointer variable along with the data type, and in the case of the object, it is an object name along with its class type.

 Conclusion

-C++ and Java use both the approaches depending on what is passed.
-If you want to pass only the value of variable use ‘call by value’ approach, and if you want to see the change in the original value of the variable then use ‘call by reference’ approach.
+C++ and Java use both approaches depending on what is passed.
+If you want to pass only the variable’s value, use the ‘call by value’ approach, and if you want to see the change in the variable’s original value, then use the ‘call by reference’ approach.

 Related Differences: